The BioFiles - Bill Hubick

 Habitat

 Parrot feather is native to the Amazon River in South America, but it can now be found on every continent except Antarctica.[7][8]
 It is thought that this plant was introduced to North America around the late 1800s.
 It was first discovered in the United States in the 1890s in Washington, D.C.[4]
 Parrot's feather typically grows in freshwater streams, ponds, lakes, rivers, and canals that have a high nutrient content.
-During the 20th century it colonized areas in South Africa, Japan, England, New Zealand, and Australia.[8]
+During the 20th century it colonised areas in South Africa, Japan, England, New Zealand, and Australia.[8]
 As it prefers a warmer climate, it is chiefly found in the southern parts of the United States.[4]

 Use and spread